Home Edition FAQ

 - Allow plenty of opportunities for over learning

-- Include language and vocabulary work to give semantic representation, word meaning at a personal level
+- Includes language and vocabulary work to give semantic representation and word meaning at a personal level

 These principles ensure that students will store and retrieve information effectively and become independent readers and spellers, not reliant on whole word recognition.

-There are many synthetic phonics programmes available, however I firmly believe the success of the programme is in the delivery too.
-The deliverer needs to understand the principles of what they are delivering and maintain the continuity and standard of delivery which makes CodeBreakers® successful.
+There are many synthetic phonics programmes available, however, I firmly believe the success of the programme is in the delivery too.
+My Dyslexia Tutor provides video tutorials ensuring the principles of delivery are maintained.

 My child has visual processing difficulties, sometimes they don’t read words accurately, does it help?